GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 When you use your action to fire a Ki Blast, you may fire any number of ki blasts by spending an amount of Ki equal to the attacks fired +1.
 Each attack may have the same or different target.
 Each attack against the same target gets a -1 penalty for each other ki blast targeted against them.

 ### 4) Empowered Slam
 You may spend any amount of ki when you slam a foe to gain a bonus to your result equal to the ki spent this way.
+For every three points of ki spent this way, you gain an additional +2 bonus to your check result.

 ### 4) Some Training
 Choose an attribute.
 It is improved by 1.
 You gain training in a weapon of your choice.